Our New Vision

 October: Congressional appropriations of $3.6 million for right-of-way improvements.
 TOTAL CONGRESSIONAL APPROPRIATION IS NOW $38.6 million.

-January: A new Maine Legislature, new governor Angus King, and new Commissioner of Transportation John Melrose require formation of a passenger rail authority to be responsible for signing final documents authorizing new rail service.
+January: A new Maine Legislature, new governor Angus King, and new Commissioner of Transportation John Melrose require formation of a passenger rail authority to be responsible for signing final documents authorizing startup of rail service.

-Fall: TNE works with state Chamber of Commerce and industry, Maine DOT, business leaders and others from January to August 1995 to convince the Maine Legislature to create the Northern New England Passenger Rail Authority (NNEPRA).
+Fall: TNE works with state Chamber of Commerce and industry, Maine DOT Commissioner John Melrose, business leaders and others from January through June 27, 1995 to convince the Maine Legislature to create the Northern New England Passenger Rail Authority (NNEPRA).

 January - Fall: Negotiations between AMTRAK, GUILFORD TRANSPORTATION and NNEPRA begin in earnest.
 TNE attempts to assist in resolving areas of conflict among the participants as negotiations fail.